billagee/test-polyglot/README.md

 # test-polyglot
-Source files for common test automation tasks, implemented using different combinations of APIs, languages, and (where useful) third-party libraries.
+A collection of source files for programs that perform common test automation tasks, implemented using different languages, APIs, and (where appropriate) third-party libraries.

 Or: An adventure in TMTOWTDI.

+In this project, "polyglot" is used in the sense of a book containing the same text in several different languages.

 Written by Bill Agee ( http://www.likewise.org )